buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcSimplePropertyTemplate.md

 * <small>P_TABLEVALUE</small>: determining the measure type of _IfcPropertyTableValue.DefinedValues_

-The value range of the measure type is within the select type _IfcValue_  for all _PropertyType_'s with the exeption of <small>P_ENUMERATEDVALUE</small>.
+The value range of the measure type is within the select type _IfcValue_  for all _PropertyType_'s with the exception of <small>P_ENUMERATEDVALUE</small>.
 Here it is the comma delimited list of enumerators.
 > NOTE  The measure type of _IfcPropertyEnumeration.EnumerationValues_ is provided as _PrimaryDataType_.

 ### Enumerators